BlaxadowFire/TellStones/README.md

 I have purchased the physical copy of the game, and encourage you to do the same.

 I am not to be held responsible for the content of this program, nor any damage this may cause to your device.

+## DO NOT monitize this or any copy of this software.